 The heavy tome has a wealth of information: 20 years of letters, essays, reflections, and interviews, coming from a writer whose books have been immensely successful, but who yet, as a person remains elusive to the media.
 Her readers do deserve to know more about her, including her choice to remain anonymous, which she explains in the book.
 However, we are scouting for writers and works that have moved her in some way.
 Spaced throughout the book, in different forms are mentions of books and authors who have left a deep impression on her.
 She highlights literary influences-not only the books that she enjoys but also the themes that she seeks from them, time and again.

 Tharoor’s literary pursuits could well deserve a tome to themselves.
-We may know him as a diplomat and politician.
-But, this is the book where you see him as a reader, writer and lover of literature.
+We may know him as a diplomat and politician, and right now he may be in the news for a variety of reasons, but, this is the book where you see him as a reader, writer and lover of literature.
 This collection of essays chronicles his thoughts and opinions on a variety of literary subjects, including authors he loves (and dislikes!), anecdotes, literary criticism, reviews, themes from his own fiction and so on.
 Refreshingly, he also talks about books he read as a child..right from the good old Enid Blytons to the Hardy Boys series!
 His brutally honest comments on books and authors, both contemporary and of the past, make this book a treasure-trove for those with a literary bent.